 Helpful Tip

 Use verifiable tips about how to safely take a newborn outside, like these ways to protect a newborn in cold weather from Parents.com.
+You can also check out something like my Stonz baby gear review to see which cold-weather outfitting is available for your baby in newborn size.

 Make the house fun and warm (as best you can)